tetration/Simcity_3000_Linux_Installer/README.md

 # FAQ:
--Your python script fails to download the setup installer!
+- Your python script fails to download the setup installer!

 It seens like sometimes the installer fails to finish downloading the installer.
 Due to the slow internet speeds of the website that hosts the old loki games setup installers.